 Rev. Geoffrey Yong was called to serve as our pastor from June, 2003.
 In July, 2003, the English Worship Service started.
 In March, 2005, God sent Rev. Samuel Seaman to serve as our English Ministry Pastor leading the English Ministry to another level.
 Rev. Seaman left at the end of June, 2009.
 The English Ministry suffered a little.
 God is faithful.
 His Holy Spirit was working in the hearts of brothers and sisters.
 Many started voluntarily to serve in different capacities at the church.
 Rev. Yong also left us at the end of September, 2011.

-The population of Chinese in the Tampa Bay Area has been growing to nearly 10,000.
-There are hundreds, or nearly 1000 Chinese students, scholars and their families coming from China and Southeast Asia, and studying at USF and other colleges.
+The population of Chinese in the Tampa Bay Area has been growing to over 10,000.
+There are hundreds, or over 1000 Chinese students, scholars and their families coming from China and Southeast Asia, and studying at USF and other colleges.
 They, especially those from China, are enthusiastic toward searching for meaning in life and exploring their faith in Christianity.
-We pray that God will continue bless and use us, so that the Chinese Christian Alliance Church of Tampa Bay Area will be a place where people will find meaning and solace in life, a pipe through which the Gospel is sent to China, and a participating servant in His great plan of “Back to Jerusalem.”
+We pray that God will continue to bless and use us, so that the Chinese Christian Alliance Church of Tampa Bay Area will be a place where people will find meaning and solace in life, a pipe through which the Gospel is sent to China, and a participating servant in His great plan of “Back to Jerusalem.”

 Sunday February 25th 10:45 am